pymeasure/leco-protocol/control_protocol.md

     participant N1 as N1.COORDINATOR
     N1 ->> CA: V|N1.CA|N1.COORDINATOR|H|ACKNOWLEDGE
-    Note right of N1: Removes "CA" with identity "IA"<br> from directory Note left of CA: Shall not send any message anymore except SIGNIN
+    Note right of N1: Removes "CA" with identity "IA"<br> from directory Note right of N1: Notifies other Coordinators about sign-out of "CA" Note left of CA: Shall not send any message anymore except SIGNIN
 :::

 #### Communication with other Components

-The following two examples show, how a message is transferred between two components `CA`, `CB` via one or two Coordinators.
+The following two examples show how a message is transferred between two components `CA`, `CB` via one or two Coordinators.
 Coordinators shall send messages from their DEALER socket to other Coordinator's ROUTER socket.

-Coordinators shall hand on the message to the corresponding Coordinator or connected Component.
+Coordinators shall route the message to the corresponding Coordinator or connected Component.

 :::{mermaid}